How Do They Do That?

 The Time Shuttle's actual launch system employs a repurposed and retrofitted STS Program Orbiter, using supplementary liquid propellant tank and twin solid-fuel booster rockets, just as the Space Shuttles were originally launched.
 The boosters and auxiliary fuel tank are jettisoned at altitude, separating from the vehicle and are later recovered for re-use.
 This method allows the Time Shuttle to retain most of its onboard liquid fuel supply for return.

-At apogee, the Time Shuttle engines ignite for a hypersonic descent, and when terminal velocity is reached, about 765 knots, the Tachyon drive is engaged manually by the Chrononaut, and propels the vehicle across the time barrier.
+At apogee, the Time Shuttle engines ignite for a hypersonic descent, and at about 765 knots, the Tachyon Drive is engaged manually by the Chrononaut, and propels the vehicle across the time barrier.

 Once in the past, the Time Shuttle lands conventionally while undetectable to the naked eye and all sensing technology developed prior to the 2060's.